orakaro/rainbowstream/README.rst

 -  ``rt 12`` will retweet the tweet with *[id=12]*.
 You can see id of each tweet beside the time.

+-  ``allrt 12 20`` will list 20 newest retweets of the tweet with *[id=12]*.
+If the number of retweets is not specified, 5 newest retweets will be listed instead.

 -  ``rep 12 Really`` will reply *‘Really’* to the tweet with *[id=12]*.

 -  ``fav 12`` will favorite the tweet with *[id=12]*.